 “We found that the two versions of the chromosome differ homogeneously over the entire length of the supergene.”

-In the place of Darwin’s “finely graduate… slight, successive changes,” behavioral evolution chromosomes, SB and Sb, differ completely with no transitional links between SB and Sb.
+In the place of Darwin’s “finely graduated… slight, successive changes,” behavioral evolution chromosomes, SB and Sb, differ completely, with no transitional links between SB and Sb.
 Where evidence for molecular evolution was predicted by the theory, none could be detected.

 Rather than demonstrating the predictive power of Darwin’s theory, evidence from the red fire ant genome demonstrates that Darwin was simply wrong.
-This evidence, however, was not available prior to the genomic revolution.
+This evidence, however, was not available before the genomic revolution.

 Centenary Celebration

-Predicting the effect of a yet unknown genomic revolution on Darwin’s theory during the mid-twentieth century was only science fiction.
+Predicting the effect of an unknown genomic revolution on Darwin’s theory during the mid-twentieth century was only science fiction.

 Gaining increasing confidence with a theory of evolution, the who’s who in the evolution industry, Julian Huxley, Ernst Mayr, George Gaylord Simpson, Louis Leaky, Theodosius Dobzhansky, G. Ledyard Stebbins, Hermann J. Muller, Edmond B. Ford, and Conrad.
 H. Waddington proudly paraded their rising star at the Darwin Centenary Celebration (pictured right) held at the University of Chicago in 1959.

-Julian Huxley, the grandson of “Darwin’s Bulldog,” declared that evolution “is simply is not just a theory any longer.
+Julian Huxley, the grandson of “Darwin’s Bulldog,” declared that evolution is no longer just a theory.
 It is a fact, like the fact that the earth goes around the sun.”

 The key driving force of the theory of evolution, then known as the modern synthesis, had been championed by H. J. Muller – a theory that merged genetic mutations with Darwin’s natural selection.
 In a Scientific American (1928) article entitled “New Discovery Speeds Up Evolution,” Muller predicted –